MicrosoftDocs/Viva/Viva/engage/eac-as-access-eac.md

 ### Remove user as a corporate communicator

 To remove a user from this role, select the **delete** icon on the right side of the corporate communicator list.
-They'll no longer be listed as an active corporate communicator in your network.
+The user won't be listed as an active corporate communicator in your network.

 [![Screenshot of the interface for removing a corporate communicator in Viva Engage.](/viva/media/engage/admin/remove-corp-comm.png)](/viva/media/engage/admin/remove-corp-comm.png#lightbox)